blessed0886/angular-spring-service/README.md

 * Project details
     * The root directory of this project contains 2 notable directories
         * The `app` directory
+            * Use [this URI](https://github.com/Zipcoder/angular-spring-service-client.git) to clone your client-side application.
             * Contains all of the angular content.
             * Navigate to this directory and run `npm start` or `ng serve` to begin serving your webpage.

         * The `src` directory
             * Contains all of the java content.